Vishnujeet/Appointment-Scheduling-App/README.md

       Username=postgres
       Password=mypassword123!
 ```
-- Use this configuration in PgAdmin to connect to the PostgreSQL database which is running on 5050.
+- Use this configuration in PgAdmin to connect to the PostgreSQL database, PgAdmin is running on 5050.

 ---